 - Before (and during) the event, you can post in the Comments section below.

 - You will need to know your grid location.
 Here are some easy methods.
-On a computer, use either of these websites:
+On a computer, check out:

 (Get Help at How do I find my Grid Square?)

 - With a mobile device, many apps can track your grid location in real time.
 Some examples:

 - Try a new antenna at your home QTH, or on the road.